captain-fox/airpress/README.md

 `PKPass` will raise human-readable errors in case something is wrong with pass package you're trying to sign and compress.

+## Prepare Pass Type ID certificate

+Export your developer certificate as `.p12` file and convert it into a pair of cert and key `.pem` files:

+`openssl pkcs12 -in "Certificates.p12" -clcerts -nokeys -out certificate.pem`

+`openssl pkcs12 -in "Certificates.p12" -nocerts -out key.pem`

+You will be asked for an export password (or export phrase), you may leave it blank or provide a passphrase.
+It's this value that you later should supply to PKPass compressor (or leave blank).

 ## Example

 This example shows how to read locally stored assets as `bytes` objects, compress `pkpass` archive